-The School IPM Coordinator will maintain records as listed in their outlined role and responsibility for school IPM.
-An initial meeting will be held between the School IPM Coordinator and Pest Management Professional(s) annually in July to establish an IPM Log binder for these records.
+[Insert as appropriate: the School IPM Coordinator/other]: will maintain records as listed in their outlined role and responsibility for school IPM.
+An initial meeting will be held between the School IPM Coordinator and Pest Management Professional(s) on [insert date]: to establish an IPM Log binder for these records.

-The following records will be maintained in the IPM Log binder kept in each school building (check all that apply):
+The following records will be maintained in the IPM Log binder kept in [insert location]: (check all that apply):

-· · · · · · · · · · · · · · · · · · ·

-Pest Problem Reports
+- □ Pest Problem Reports

-Food Services Areas Reports
+- □ Food Services Areas Reports

-IPM Pest Activity Monitoring and Control Log
+- □ IPM Pest Activity Monitoring and Control Log

-Indoor Pest Thresholds
+- □ Indoor Pest Thresholds

-IPM Priority Checklists
+- □ IPM Priority Checklists

-Pesticide Application Log
+- □ Pesticide Application Log

-Annual School IPM Program Notification Letters to Parents & Staff
+- □ Annual School IPM Program Notification Letters to Parents & Staff

-Pre-Notification of the Use of Pesticides (72 hour pre-notification)
+- □ Pre-Notification of the Use of Pesticides (72 hour pre-notification)

-Emergency Pesticide Use Notifications
+- □ Emergency Pesticide Use Notifications

-School Integrated Pest Management Act Compliance Certification Forms
+- □ School Integrated Pest Management Act Compliance Certification Forms

-Posting Sign (for indoors & outdoors) 'Notice of Pesticide Application'
+- Desting Sign (for indoors & outdoors) 'Notice of Pesticide Application'

-School IPM Report Cards
+- □ School IPM Report Cards

-[Insert if Pest Management Professional is a contractor: 'Specific service reports will also be

-placed in the log binder that document particular actions taken by the pest managemen
+□ [Insert if Pest Management Professional is a contractor: 'Specific service reports will also be placed in the log binder that document particular actions taken by the pest management contractor'.]

-contractor'.]